 Spending time in nature has been shown to reduce levels of cortisol, the stress hormone.
 Studies have demonstrated that exposure to natural environments can promote relaxation, improve mood, and enhance cognitive function.

 Embrace the outdoors and let nature be your therapist.
-Engaging in outdoor mental health activities can significantly enhance your well-being.
+Engaging in outdoor spring mental wellness activities can significantly enhance your well-being.

 Grounding and Connection